petartotev/PT_Demo_NodeJs/README.md

     - ON_HOLD
     - NOT_DOING
     - DONE
-    - ARCHIVED
 - Deadline
 - CreatedAt
 - UpdatedAt
+- IsArchived
+- IsDeleted

+3. DELETE endpoint was changed in order to logically delete entities by flagging them with `isDeleted` property instead of the previous physical deletion.

-3. PATCH endpoint was changed in order to update `Status`.
+4. PATCH endpoint was changed in order to update `Status` only (/api/notes/status/:id).
+5. PATCH endpoint was duplicated and the new one updates `isArchived` only (/api/notes/archive/:id).

 ## Frontend Implementation